 Our vessel had an illustrated booklet of national flags so we could understand where the traffic came from or was going to.
 The Rhine-Main Canal was not open yet so southern Germany was as far inland as one could go.

 During the day we passed the upbound sistership Donau with an exchange of whistles.
 Curiously, there were no cheers or waves between the sisterships, just people lining the railings.
 And we never saw another riverboat.

-Our first port was Bratislava, a major city in Czechoslovakia, and before that a longtime Austrian Hungarian Empire city with the name Pressburg.
+Our first port was Bratislava, a major city in Czechoslovakia, and before that a longtime German city with the name Pressburg.
 The Ottoman Empire attacked many cities along the Danube using it as the conquering route inland, but Pressburg never fell.

 Because we were the only native English-speaking passengers on the boat, we were pretty much on our own, so we made our own way from the landing to the attractive city center and main square, churches that dated to the 14th and 15th century.
 Making a loop, we passed through small squares and along narrow lanes that led to wide boulevards.
 A fortified citadel towered over the city, but then there was not the buzz there is today.